The runner’s direct footage catalogues the absolutely terrifying six minutes the mountain lion was stalking and charging him.

 OTC points out how – and why – Burgess survives

 According to OutThereColorado, the runner does many things correctly during his mountain lion encounter.
 As we mentioned, Burgess doesn’t turn his back, nor does he try to run from the predator.
 Their full list, which contains excellent insight from Colorado wildlife professionals, can be found below.
 If you are ever unfortunate enough to find yourself being stalked by a mountain lion, too, you’ll want to have read this:

 1. “He didn’t run, he slowly backed away.
 This can help prevent a charge response from the lion.

 2. He maintained eye contact with the lion as much as possible.
 Something to note is that the lion seems to charge when he turns back to spot the trail showing how important this eye contact is to keep the lion at a distance.

 3. He made loud noises to try to scare off the cat.
 This is one thing he probably could have done more, though the cat seemed undeterred by his yelling.

 4. He tried to make himself big.
 Though this isn’t seen in the first-person video, he references this.

 5. He remained calm.
 Keeping his cool prevented his fear from resulting in a bad decision.”

 One thing that he could have done would be to throw objects in the direction of the lion earlier on.
 This is what appears to be what eventually scares the lion away.
 However, in the video, it is unclear whether or not Burgess has anything to throw.
 While there are rocks around him on the ground, bending down to a crouched position can trigger an attack.OutThereColorado.com

 Post-attack advice aside, OTC & Outsider.com are glad to see Burgess escape unscathed.
-His footage, too, serves as powerful warning for any living in the same area as mountain lions.
+His footage, too, serves as a powerful warning for any living in the same area as mountain lions.
 If you live in an active area, it is always best to hike or run with company – never alone.
-Carrying an air-horn, bear spray, or both, is advised if you must go alone.
+Carrying an air-horn, bear spray, or both is advised if you must go alone.